beriberikix/golioth-docs/docs/cloud/2-output-streams/2-webhooks/1-overview.md

 slug: /cloud/output-streams/webhooks
 ---

-Webhook are a simple and flexible way to receive events from Golioth platform using HTTP.
-Is really easy to build a web server to receive those events and you can write you own logic to process them.
+Webhooks are a simple and flexible way to receive events from the Golioth platform using HTTP.
+It is really easy to build a web server to receive these events and you can write you own logic to process them.

 ### Webhook Specific Attributes